Patient & Citizen Involvement

 Written submission templates for adaptation (word docs)

-Guidance for patient groups collecting and reporting information for input:
+Guidance for patient groups collecting and reporting information for input: PDF | Word.

 Ethics for patient group collecting and reporting information for HTA input